‘One Piece’ Episode 876 Spoilers: Jinbe Bids Farewell To Luffy, Strawhat Pirates Escape Whole Cake Island

 — ONE PIECE.com(ワンピース) (@OPcom_info) March 18, 2019

 One Piece Episode 876 featured Jinbe’s farewell to Luffy and the Strawhat Pirates.
 Seeing the Sun Pirates being overpowered by the Big Mom Pirates, Jinbe told Luffy about his plan to stay and fight alongside his former crew.
 Luffy refused at first and told Jinbe that they will also help them fight the Big Mom Pirates.
 Luffy later granted Jinbe’s request.
-But as his new captain, Luffy ordered Jinbe to stay alive and meet him in the Land of Wano.
-Before he jumped into the sea, Jinbe gave Nami a list of things they need to do in order to succeed with their mission to escape from the Whole Cake Island.
+But as his new captain, Luffy ordered Jinbe to stay alive and meet him in the land of Wano.
+Before he jumped into the sea, Jinbe gave Nami a list of things they need to do in order to succeed with their mission to escape from Whole Cake Island.

 One Piece Episode 876 revealed that when they are serious, the Fishmen have the ability to control the ocean currents.
 With the help of their incredible power, Jinbe and the Sun Pirates prevented the Big Mom Pirates from chasing the Thousand Sunny.

 The latest episode of One Piece also showed Emperor Big Mom finally returning to her normal form after eating the wedding cake made by Vinsmoke Sanji, Charlotte Chiffon, and Charlotte Pudding.
-Charlotte Perospero told Emperor Big Mom everything that is happening at the Whole Cake Island.
+Charlotte Perospero told Emperor Big Mom everything that is happening at Whole Cake Island.
 Emperor Big Mom rode Perospero’s candy wave and went to Cacao Island.
 Emperor Big Mom plans to deal with Luffy and the Strawhat Pirates by herself if they are still alive.